Rio de Janeiro Leaders' Declaration

 - United Nations-Related Reforms

-- International Financial Architecture Reform
+- Reform of the International Financial Architecture

 - Multilateral Trading System